LGBTQ representation is increasing in both cemeteries and obituaries.

 His grave is perhaps a hundred feet away from Hoover's.
 And not by coincidence.
 According to Congressional's president Paul Williams, "He did locate there as sort of an insult to Hoover and to make a point for future visitors about his treatment in the military."
 The spot became a gathering place for the LGBTQ community—both living and dead.
 "From there, others purchased plots to self-segregate and because Congressional would allow such inscriptions—as well as allow AIDS victims, whereas other cemeteries were not allowing them to be buried because they were afraid they would catch the disease."
 Today a visitor will find a cluster of colorful and unconventional LGBTQ-themed graves located around Matlovich's.

-If you'd prefer a in-person docent-led walking tour, these are now available, too.
+If you'd prefer a livelier in-person docent-led walking tour, the cemetery started hosting these three years ago as well.
 But you'd better book early.
-According to Congressional's program director, the tour keeps getting more popular. "it almost always fills up... we've had to turn away visitors."
+According to Congressional's program director, the tour keeps getting more popular.
+"It almost always fills up... we've had to turn away visitors."

 Follow Simon Davis on Twitter.